 A river eddie is where the water moves around an object creating a swirling effect.
 As the water pushes around rocks notice the calm section behind the rock.
 These are great ambush points for trout to feed.
 They can sit in the calm water and dart out grabbing food as it is swept by.

-Retrieving a Panther Martin or small Rapala past eddies and through rapids have produced the best results for me.
+Retrieving a Panther Martin or small Rapala past eddies and through rapids has produced the best results for me.

 Fishing Stocked Trout Ponds